microsoft/code-with-engineering-playbook/design-reviews/recipes/async-design-reviews.md

 1. Mark the PR as a Draft.
 Some ALM tools support opening a pull request as a Draft such as Azure DevOps.
 2. Prefix the title with "DRAFT", "WIP", or "work-in-progress".
 3. Set the pull request to automatically merge after approvals and checks have passed.
 This can indicate to the reviewer the design is complete from the designers perspective.

+### Practice Inclusive Behaviors

+The designated reviewers are not the only team members that can provide feedback on the design.
+If other team members voluntarily committed time to providing feedback or asking questions, be sure to respond.
+Utilize face-to-face conversation (in person or virtual) to resolve feedback or questions from others as needed.
+This aids in building team cohesiveness in ensuring everyone understands and is willing to commit to a given design. **This practice demonstrates inclusive behavior**; which will promote trust and respect within the team.

+1. Respond to all PR comments **objectively and respectively** irrespective of the authors level, position, or title.
+2. After two round trips of question/response, resort to synchronous communication for resolution (i.e. virtual or physical face-to-face conversation).